navneet365n/Django-Rest_APIs/Readme.md

-In This milestone, you will be extending the functionality of the project we worked in the level.
+In This milestone, I'm extending the functionality of the project I worked in [Django ORM Task Manager](https://github.com/Ankur-9598/django_orm_task_manager)

 The specification for this program is as follows,

 ## Specification

-You are asked to build the same project we worked on in the level and add two new features to it.
+To implement the two new features to it.

 1) A Filter to filter out completed tasks in the Tasks Listing API.
 2) Creating a model to store the history of the tasks changes in status